IM-Deane/crwn-clothing/README.md

 **Outcome:**

+### Beginner Version:

 Although I've created larger React projects before, I have not done so using class-based components.

 To really learn React, I believe it is crucial to understand this aspect even though i'll likely use hooks.

-Therefore, besides brushing up on core concepts, the main goal of this project is to build a large-scale react app with class-based components.
+~~Therefore, besides brushing up on core concepts, the main goal of this project is to build a large-scale react app with class-based components.~~

-### Stack:
+After deploying the application to Heroku, i've completed to beginner version of the course.

+At this point, I've learned how to create a fully functional E-commerce store.

+During this process, i've been exposed to concepts such as:

+- React class-based components
+- High-Order-Components
+- state-management using Redux
+- SASS for styling
+- Firebase for authentication
+- Stripe API for processing credit card payments.

+**Beginner Stack:**

-- React
+- React (Class-base components)
 - Redux
+- SASS
+- Firebase
+- Stripe API (for payments)

+### Advanced Version:

+After deploying the current version to Heroku, I'm now undertaking the advanced version of the course.

+**In this next stage, I'll be learning about:**

+- CSS in JS using the styled-components library
+- Advanced Redux & Firebase (adding the store's products to Firebase)
+- HOC Patterns
+- Async Redux
+- The Container Pattern
+- Redux-Saga
+- React Hooks
+- React Context API
+- GraphQL & Apollo
+- React performance upgrades (Code Splitting, React Lazy, etc)

+**Adv.
+Stack:**

+- React (with Hooks)
+- Redux, Async Redux & Redux-Saga
 - Styled-Components
-- SASS
 - Firebase
 - Stripe API (for payments)